solvers-camp/.github/README.md

         - Perform CodeQL Analysis: Uses **_github/codeql-action/analyze@v3_** to analyze the code for vulnerabilities, bugs, and other errors.

 - **Permissions**:
-    - actions: read — allows the workflow to read actions.
+    - _actions_: read — allows the workflow to read actions.
-    - contents: read — allows the workflow to read the repository contents.
+    - _contents_: read — allows the workflow to read the repository contents.
-    - security-events: write — allows the workflow to write security events.
+    - _security-events_: write — allows the workflow to write security events.

 ### Workflow : label-backport.yml
   This workflow is designed to listen for comments on issues or pull requests.